mbugert/laserscad/README.md

 }
 ```

+There are two more things to point out on this code snippet:
-Note how in this code snippet, ``lpart`` can contain an arbitrarily complex shape.
-Also, the leg is created lying in the xy-plane and is later rotated using ``lrotate``.
-This is necessary because laserscad requires lparts to lie in the xy-plane for lasercutting.
+* The leg is created lying in the xy-plane and is later rotated using ``lrotate``.
+This is necessary because laserscad needs lparts to lie in the xy-plane for lasercutting.
+With ``lrotate`` we rotate the part for our 3D preview of the final object.
+* As mentioned earlier, the string identifier passed to each ``lpart`` call needs to be globally unique.
+We added an extra ``id`` parameter to the module and the ``lpart`` call so that we can create multiple table leg parts with unique identifiers.

 If we instantiate a leg with ``leg("left");`` it will look like this: